 8.2 The Page-Layer-Plot Hierarchy

-Every Origin graph window is constructed using a graph template -- either built-in or user-modified.
-The contents of every Origin graph window are organized in a Page > Layer > Plot hierarchy, with the page at the topmost level (represented by the Graph1 icon in this figure showing the left panel of the Plot Details dialog box).
+Every Origin graph window is constructed using a graph template -- either built-in, online or user-modified.
+The contents of every Origin graph window are organized in a Page > Layer > Plot hierarchy, with the page at the topmost level (represented by the Graph1 icon in Plot Details dialog and Object Manager window).
+You are also allowed to add special points under the plot level.

 The Page Layer Plot Hierarchy-1.png